RocketChat/docs-old/administrator-guides/omnichannel-integrations/livechat-widget/livechat-crm/README.md

 ## Magento 2

 If your CRM solution is Magento 2, it requires **RequireJS** to load JavaScript resources.
-Complete the following steps:

-1. Change the change the widget code slightly to look like:
+You need to change the widget code slightly to look like this:

 ```js
    <script defer="defer" async="async" type="text/javascript">